vovavav7/languages_programming_skills_json/README.md

 - **Programming Languages** – popular programming languages.
 - **Skills** – technical skills commonly used in software development and IT.

-These files can be used to populate databases for projects like:

-- User profiles in web applications.
-- Developer skill tracking systems.
-- Educational platforms and learning management systems.

 ## Files

 - `languages.json` – list of human languages.